evanwill/make-oer/content/2-how.md

 Jekyll enables the separation of the content and data from the look and feel of the website.
 The creation of content is simplified by using [Markdown](https://daringfireball.net/projects/markdown/){:target="_blank"}.
 This ensures that your OER is easily editable and sustainable, with self-contained and portable content.
+It lowers the barrier to contributions, since content creators can just learn about Markdown (which takes about a [minute](https://evanwill.github.io/_drafts/notes/markdown-minute.html)) to meaningfully engage with the website.

 {% include alert.md text="GitHub is not the only option!
 There are alternative hosts that offer the similar services, such as [Gitlab](https://about.gitlab.com/gitlab-com/), or you could manage your own simple static web hosting.
 This workshop focuses on GitHub because it is the largest community and features the easiest to use web interface." color="success" %}